 Since this is a budget guitar and you are paying very little for it, the quality isn’t going to be great.
 The reviews are very inconsistent as far as quality is concerned.
 A lot of players say it sounds good, looks great and plays well (usually with the caveat of ‘for the price’).
 While other people strongly question the quality of the MG38-PK, some even comparing it to plywood that has been painted.

 As with a lot of kits, the accessories that come with it aren’t great.
-This is pretty common if you are buying a starter package.
+It is pretty common if you are buying a starter package.
 Most reviews seem to agree that the gig bag that comes with the package is sub-par with no padding and not worth much of anything.
-Including a tuner is a nice touch, although a number of issues with the tuner have been reported.
+Including a tuner is a nice touch, although some issues with the tuner have been reported.

 Things to look out for